MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Create separate views to cover each month, and query from these views

 **Memorize:** `B) Convert the sharded tables into a single partitioned table`

-**Quick reason:** Convert the sharded tables into a single partitioned table

 <details>
 <summary>Full explanation</summary>